Office of the President

 Ms. Etienne has an Associate’s degree in Biology from Kingsborough Community College and a Bachelor’s degree in Biology from Cornell University.

-As Vice President for Programs at the New York State Health Foundation (NYSHealth), Sharrie McIntosh, M.H.A., oversees the Foundation’s priority areas, Empowering Health Care Consumers and Building Healthy Communities, as well as its focus on Veterans’ Health and its Special Projects Fund.
-Ms. McIntosh plays a leadership role in further developing the Foundation’s program areas and ensuring the quality and accountability of its grantmaking through program and grantee evaluations.
-As a member of the leadership team, she assists in developing and implementing the Foundation’s goals and strategies; identifying emerging opportunities and strategic niches; and building partnerships with other foundations and key stakeholders.
+As Vice President, Programs, at the New York State Health Foundation (NYSHealth), Avital Havusha, M.P.H., oversees and develops the Foundation’s programs and priority areas, Empowering Health Care Consumers and Healthy Food, Healthy Lives, as well as its Special Projects Fund and focus on Veterans’ Health.
+Ms. Havusha plays a leadership role in developing and implementing the Foundation’s goals and strategies and in ensuring quality and accountability of its grantmaking.
+She promotes synergy across all of the Foundation’s grantmaking, contributes to the Foundation’s proactive policy agenda, and builds partnerships with other foundations and stakeholders.

-Ms. Shefrin holds a Bachelor of Arts degree from New York University and a Master of Public Administration degree from Columbia University’s School of International and Public Affairs.
+Ms. Havusha holds a Bachelor of Arts degree from Washington University in St. Louis and a Master of Public Health degree from Yale University, with a concentration in health policy and administration.

-As Program Officer, Bronwyn Starr focuses on NYSHealth’s priority area on building healthy communities, which leads neighborhood-level and policy interventions to increase residents’ access to healthy, affordable food options, improve the built environment, and link communities with healthy lifestyle programming.
-Ms. Starr also has managed projects to support county health departments in reducing health disparities and preventing chronic disease; expand primary care access and capacity in the most rural parts of New York State; and increase recruitment and retention of New York State’s primary care workforce.
+Prior to Healthy Food, Healthy Lives, Ms. Starr managed the Foundation’s Building Healthy Communities priority area, supporting residents, community-based organizations, and government agencies to improve neighborhood health.
+She has also supported county health departments in reducing health disparities and preventing chronic disease; expanding primary care access and capacity in the most rural parts of New York State; and increasing recruitment and retention of New York State’s primary care workforce.

 Prior to joining NYSHealth, Ms. Starr led a program at the New York City Department of Health and Mental Hygiene that helped primary care providers improve medication adherence for their patients.
 She previously worked in the international health sector with Catholic Relief Services and Planned Parenthood, and was a New York City emergency medical technician for 10 years.

 Ms. Starr holds a Bachelor of Arts degree in Political Science from the University of Oregon and a Master of Public Health degree from New York University.
-She serves on the steering committee for Community Food Funders.
+She serves on the steering committee for Community Food Funders and The New York State Council on Hunger and Food Policy.

 Senior Program Assistant

-As Senior Program Assistant, Liz Ward directly supports the Vice President and the team of program officers and associates responsible for NYSHealth’s work on building healthy communities and veterans’ health.
-She is responsible for assisting senior management and program staff with event coordination, grants management, grantee communications, background research, and financial accounting.
+As Senior Program Assistant, Liz Ward supports the Healthy Food, Healthy Lives and Veterans’ Health program areas.
+She assists program staff and senior management with grants management, grantee communications, event coordination, and programmatic research.
 She works closely with program staff to help design and develop grant opportunities.

-Prior to joining NYSHealth, Ms. Ward worked as an executive assistant for a Washington, D.C.-based lobbying firm.
-She was responsible for assisting with event planning, communications, public relations, and general administration.
-Ms. Ward also worked as a paralegal for the Consumer Assistance Program at Health Law Advocates and as a development intern at Health Care for All, both in her hometown of Boston.
-She also worked at the Supplemental Nutrition Assistance Program (SNAP) at the Western MA Food Bank, where she assisted people with their SNAP benefits applications and helped organize community outreach events.
+Prior to joining NYSHealth, Ms. Ward was an executive assistant for a woman-owned, New York City-based lobbying firm, responsible for event coordination, communications, public relations, and general administration.
+She also worked in Boston as a paralegal for the Consumer Assistance Program at Health Law Advocates and as a development intern at Health Care for All.
+She also interned for the Supplemental Nutrition Assistance Program (SNAP) Outreach and Enrollment Program at the Western MA Food Bank, where she assisted people with their SNAP benefits applications and helped organize community outreach events.

-Ms. Ward earned a Bachelor of Science in Public Health, a Bachelor of Arts in Political Science, and a certificate in Public Policy and Administration from the University of Massachusetts at Amherst.
+Ms. Ward holds a Bachelor of Science in Public Health, a Bachelor of Arts in Political Science, and a certificate in Public Policy and Administration from the University of Massachusetts at Amherst.
+She is currently pursuing a Master of Public Administration degree, concentrating in Urban Development and Sustainability, at CUNY Baruch’s Marxe School of Public and International Affairs, with an expected graduation date of May 2021.

 Policy and Research